MikeMcQuaid/mikemcquaid.com/about.markdown

 layout: page
 title: About Me
 ---
 Hello.
-My name is Mike McQuaid and I'm a software engineer.
+My name is Mike McQuaid and I'm a software engineer.<br>

-I currently live in Edinburgh, Scotland.
+I currently live in Edinburgh, Scotland.<br>

-Feel free to [email me](mailto:mike@mikemcquaid.com) to talk about a new project, ask for help or say hello.
+Feel free to [email me](mailto:mike@mikemcquaid.com) to talk about a new project, ask for help or say hello.<br>

 My [curriculum vitae/resume](/cv/) details my professional experience.